LITT Feature

 In 2021, the Massachusetts Board of Library Commissioners (MBLC) used funds from the federal CARES Act to offer Youth Mental Health First Aid training to library staff.
 In addition to programs offered by MBLC, ALA, YALSA, and other library organizations, a LITT grant can provide fees to attend in person or online workshops and trainings with vetted organizations so you can bring healing practices such as yoga, tai chi, anxiety-friendly improv (it’s a thing), or art therapy to your teen space.

-Pay-as-you-go Library Cafes and Culinary Training
+Pay-as-you-go Library Cafes and Culinary Training (posted 2021)

 In many of our LITT partner libraries, food insecurity is widespread among teen library patrons and their families.
 LITT grants often include funds for food and snacks.
 That’s why we’re highlighting an article in the American Library Association’s November/December 2021 issue, “Cafes with a Conscience” by Emily Udell.
 Read how libraries in several cities are partnering with social justice groups to offer “pay-what-you-can cafes” or “grab-and-go food” plus culinary job training for people who have faced barriers to employment, including teens with disabilities.
 It’s food for thought.